-1.0 Objective: To explain the nature of leadership, the different types of leadership, the different models of leadership, the qualities of a good supervisor.
+1.0 Objective: To explain the nature of leadership, the different leadership, the different models of leadership, the qualities of a good supervisor.

-1.1 Leadership is the process of encouraging and helping others to work enthusiastically toward objectives… It is the human factor that helps a group to identify where it is going and then motivates it towards its goals.
-Without leadership, an organisation would only be a confusion of people and machines, just as orchestra without a conductor would only be musicians and instruments.
-The organisations require leadership to develop their precious assets to their fullest.
+1.1 Leadership is encouraging and helping others to work enthusiastically toward objectives… It is the human factor that helps a group to identify where it is going and then motivates it towards its goals.
+Without leadership, an organization would only be a confusion of people and machines, just as an orchestra without a conductor would only be musicians and instruments.
+Organizations require leaders to develop their precious assets to their fullest.

 1.2 Leadership process is similar in effect to that of the secret chemical that turns the insect pupa into a butterfly with all the beauty that was the pupa’s potential.
-Leadership, then, transforms potential into reality.
+Leadership transforms potential into reality.
 Tiny firms develop into giant corporations with the help of leaders.
-Leadership is the act that identifies, develops, and uses the potential that is in an organisation and its people.
+Leadership is the act that identifies, develops, and uses the potential that is in an organization and its people.

 2.0 The nature of Leadership

 2.1 Leadership is an important part of management, but not all of it.
 Managers are rewired to plan and organise, but the primary role of a leader is to influence others to seek defined objectives enthusiastically.
 This means that strong leaders may be weak managers if their poor planning causes their group to move in wrong directions.
 Though they can get their group going, they just cannot get it going in directions that best serve organisational objectives.